Warsaw Pact invasion of Czechoslovakia: Brezhnev's government

 According to documents from the Ukrainian Archives, compiled by Mark Kramer, KGB chairman Yuri Andropov and Communist Party of Ukraine leaders Petro Shelest and Nikolai Podgorny were the most vehement proponents of military intervention.
 The other version says that the initiative for the invasion came originally from Poland as the Polish First Secretary Władysław Gomułka and later his collaborator, East German First Secretary Walter Ulbricht, pressured Brezhnev to agree on the Warsaw Letter and on ensued military involvement.
-Władysław Gomułka accused Brezhnev for being blind and looking at the situation in Czechoslovakia with too much of emotion.
-Walter Ulbricht, in turn, insisted upon the necessity to enact military action in Czechoslovakia while Brezhnev was still doubting.
+Gomułka accused Brezhnev of being blind and looking at the situation in Czechoslovakia with too much of emotion.
+Ulbricht, in turn, insisted upon the necessity to enact military action in Czechoslovakia while Brezhnev was still doubting.
 Poland's foreign policy on the issue is still unknown.
 The deliberation that took place in Warsaw meeting, resulted in a majority consensus rather than unanimity.
 According to Soviet politician Konstantin Katushev, "our allies were even more worried than we were by what was going on in Prague.
 Gomulka, Ulbricht, Bulgarian First Secretary Todor Zhivkov, even Hungarian First Secretary János Kádár, all assessed the Prague Spring very negatively."
+The "hardline" faction among Eastern bloc leaders was represented by Ulbricht and Gomułka.
+Ulbricht, worried about his own power and the stability of the East German state, disavowed the reforms vehemently early on, as evidenced in his letters by the fact that he was concerned and fearful about “the effects of the cancer" of Dubcekism in his own country.”
+He continued to emphasize that Dubček's reforms were "antirevolutionary" and a mockery of the Marxist–Leninist ideology he espoused, and as a result emphatically called out for military intervention at the Warsaw Conference in July 1968.

 In addition, part of Czechoslovakia bordered Austria and West Germany, which were on the other side of the Iron Curtain.
-This meant both that foreign agents could slip into Czechoslovakia and into any member of the Communist Bloc and that defectors could slip out to the West.
+This meant both that foreign agents could slip into Czechoslovakia and into any member of the Eastern bloc and that defectors could slip out to the West.
 The final concern emerged directly from the lack of censorship; writers whose work had been censored in the Soviet Union could simply go to Prague or Bratislava and air their grievances there, circumventing the Soviet Union's censorship.